DocAMR: Multi-Sentence AMR Representation and Evaluation: Document-level AMR Representation

 \subsection{Considerations}

-Our primary consideration while designing \repname has been to preserve the meaning of the underlying text as encoded in the sentence-level graphs.
+Our primary consideration while designing \repname has been to preserve the meaning of the underlying text as encoded by the combination of sentence-level graphs and MS-AMR annotations.
 Whenever a secondary consideration led towards a lossy representation, we decided in favor of meaning preservation.
 In addition, we considered the following principles:

 \begin{enumerate} \item \textit{Be consistent with AMR's treatment of within-sentence coreference.} In sentence-level AMRs, pronominal concepts are only used in the absence of a contentful antecedent.
 Pronouns don’t contribute enough meaning beyond referential information.
 Therefore, only those pronouns are kept whose antecedent is unspecified.
 Furthermore, in sentence-level AMRs all coreferent nodes are merged so they share the same variable.
 We stick to these principles except in the cases where they can potentially cause information loss. \item \textit{Do not place more weight on any particular representative member of a coreference chain.} It would be artificial to represent the cluster as pairwise mention-mention links, e.g.~by privileging one mention as the primary representative of the cluster.
 Instead, coref chains should be represented in a way that the non-pronominal ways of referring to the entity/event in different sentences are on equal footing. \item \textit{Systems should not get too much credit for superficial decisions} (like merely creating a concept for a pronoun, or detecting the name string and entity type on every mention of the name).
 This can be achieved by merging the nodes whenever it can be done safely without loss of information.
 The effect is that the scoring places more weight on detection of coreference. \item \textit{The representation should support comparison via Smatch} (without unnecessary computational overhead) for document-level parsers given the same document as input.\footnote{We do not consider here how to measure similarity between \emph{comparable} documents.} \item \textit{The edges between the nodes in a coref cluster and their sentence-level neighbours should be kept intact}, so that when evaluated with Smatch, at least one mention in a chain of correctly predicted entity mentions will get full credit even if the coreference is missed. \item Finally, \textit{the representation should not rely on complicated heuristics or new manual annotations}.
 For example, we considered and ultimately rejected the possibility of merging coreferent non-name nodes, which would have required heuristics for choosing one representative concept from among multiple distinct concepts from different mentions (and also would have violated principle \#2).